SajaFawagreh/PlantPopulation/advanced/README.md

     ![](doc/qgis_9.png)

-### **Step 2: Add the Plugin, Run the Simulation, and Visualize**
+### **Step 2: Add the Plugin, Get the Configuration File, and Run the Simulation**

-To complete this step, follow the short tutorial video linked below.
-It demonstrates how to install the plugin, run the simulation, and visualize the results directly on the map using QGIS.
+To complete this step, follow the short tutorial video linked here.
+It demonstrates how to install the plugin, extract the configuration file from the map, and run the simulation to generate the output.

-// TODO: add link to video